anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

 ```

 #### 7. Send the relay transaction!
 Now that everything is set up, all that's left to do is send the relay transaction to the any.sender API.
+This `relay` function just sets some headers and executes a POST to the any.sender API with the relay transaction as the payload.
 ```js
 const receipt = await anySenderClient.relay(signedTx);
 ```